-Interweigh Systems supplies cast iron and stainless scale calibration weights and weight sets for verifying mass at a very precise level of accuracy in laboratory and industrial applications.
-Our calibration weights meet or exceed all necessary standards including ASTM, OIML, NIST specifications.
-We not only provide the highest quality mass calibration service available today, we supply weight accessories to maintain your weights in their original pristine condition.
+Interweigh Systems supplies cast iron and stainless scale calibration weights and weight sets for verifying mass at a very precise level of accuracy in the laboratory and industrial applications.
+Our calibration weights meet or exceed all necessary standards including ASTM, OIML, and NIST specifications.
+We not only provide the highest quality mass calibration service available today, but we also supply weight accessories to maintain your weights in their original pristine condition.
 These accessories include everything from transfer carts and carrying carts, to canvas dust covers for large weights and gloves and tweezers for handling weights.

 For more information on our calibration weights click on the links below: